mounouche-pass/pass-culture-app-native/doc/standards/testStrategy.md

 - Use `queryBy` methods to test the inexistence of an element.
 Returns `null` if no match.
 - Use `getBy` methods when you know it's truthy
 - To avoid `act` warnings:
+  - try to add your expectation in `await waitFor()`, it will pass most of the time
+  - if not, try to flush all promises with await flushPromises
   - try to add `await superFlushWithAct()`, and pass a `number` greater than `10` _(default)_ to flush more promises
   - try to use `waitForExpect` each time you anticipate expectations that should be made after the execution of asynchrone actions.
 - To test an expected error, clean it from your test (we already have the test description):